Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-The car screeched to a halt, throwing Alicia forward hard enough that the seatbelt locked.
-Her feline passenger hardly budged.
-The other Kat tonight hurt me worse, but at least she didn't expect me to feed her.
-Deadpan stare.
-Janice asked, "This the place?"
+The car screeched to a halt, throwing Alicia forward hard enough to lock the seatbelt while her feline passenger hardly budged thanks to a death grip with four sets of razor-sharp claws.
+The other Kat I dealt with tonight may have hurt me worse, but at least she didn't expect me to feed her afterward.

-Alicia released her death-grip on the O.H. handle as she said with a chuckle, "Wow, you really tore through the neighborhood."
-She unbuckled her seatbelt and in a quieter voice continued, "I hope we didn't disturb the neighbors."
+Alicia released the O.H. handle and unbuckled her seatbelt.
+"Wow, you really tore through the neighborhood."
+In a quieter voice, she continued, "I hope we didn't disturb the neighbors."

-With a roll of her eyes, Janice dismissed the concern, "Yeah, it would suck to have someone take out their frustrations on you for no reason, huh?"
+Janice rolled her eyes.
+"Yeah, sure would suck for someone take out their frustrations on you for no reason, huh?"

-"Are you trying to be my therapist?" shot back the assistant in a voice precision-targeted at the humiliation gland.
+"Are you trying to be my therapist?"
+Janice shot back in a voice precision-targeted at the humiliation gland.
 "You're a cat-sitter."

-The back of Alicia's head burned like a furnace.
-"Um," offered Alicia in her own defense.
+Alicia's cheeks burned like a furnace.
+"Um," she offered in her own defense.
 For a moment, Alicia pondered a way to ask for help that would irritate Janice the least.
 Right up there with the meaning of life.
 "Yeah.
 Uh, right.
 Can you help me bring all this stuff in, please?
-I'm already holding a cat," said Alicia, reaching for the door.
-She clarified, "We're holding onto each other."
+I'm already holding a cat," Alicia said, reaching for the door.
+She then clarified, "We're holding onto each other."

 Talking to Janice felt like a staring contest.
 "Can?
 Debatable.
 And to answer your next question: no."

-Frustration mixed with a bit of anger flashed across Alicia's face as she shot back, "Janice, come on!"
+Frustration mixed with anger flashed across Alicia's face as she snapped back, "Janice, come on!"

-"Button under the seat," replied Janice after a harrowing pause.
-With a grunt, Alicia leaned down and found the button, causing her head to snap hard to the right as the passenger seat hit her like a dodgeball.
+After a harrowing pause, Janice answered, "Button under the seat."
+With a grunt, Alicia leaned down and found the button, causing her head to snap hard to the side as the passenger seat hit her like a dodgeball.
 "Watch your head," Janice warned seconds later.
 Alicia wouldn't give her the satisfaction of an angry glare.

-Cat food and toys into the gym bag, small jug of kitty litter in the litterbox, litterbox under the right arm, cat-sized sailor suit under her chin.
+Cat food and toys went into the gym bag.
+Small jug of kitty litter in the litter box, litter box under the right arm.
+Cat-sized sailor suit tucked under her chin.
 Alicia looked down at the automatic food and water dispenser in the back and felt defeated.
 "I'm just going to use bowls."

-"Party Girl will be pissed, and not just at me," warned Janice.
-She seemed to relent with a roll of her eyes when she saw the broken look on the young wrestler's face.
-"Whatever."
+"Party Girl will be pissed, and not just at me," Janice warned.
+She seemed to relent with a roll of her eyes when she saw the broken look on Alicia's face.
+"Whatever.
+Do what you want."

 "You drove in pretty fast.
 Think you can find your way out?" asked Alicia, less out of concern for Janice than a desire not to see her again.

 "Duh.
 It's easy.
-Bye," said the assistant as Alicia shut the door with her foot.
+Bye," said the assistant as Alicia closed the car door with her foot.
 She wondered if Janice ever got a headache from rolling her eyes so much.

-Alicia nearly dropped her provisional cat as she released her grip on the litterbox and cat litter under her arm.
-The loud clatter as it hit the ground earned her another four sets of nervous scratches.
+Alicia nearly dropped her provisional cat as she released her grip on the litter box and cat litter under her arm.
+The loud clatter as the armful of pet supplies hit the ground earned her another four sets of nervous scratches.
 She reached up with her right hand to try and dislodge whatever it was when something pierced the tip of her finger.
-Reflexively, Alicia pulled her hand back as she sucked air through her teeth when something similarly sharp seemed to catch on her sleeve.
-Whatever it was, she could feel it scratching her right tricep under her jersey.
+Reflexively, Alicia pulled her hand back, sucking air through her teeth, but something else seemed to catch on her sleeve.
+Whatever it was, she could feel it scratching her right triceps under her jersey.
 Something was wrong.
-She paused and tried to back out when another caught the left shoulder of her jersey.
+She paused and tried to back out when another one caught the left shoulder of her jersey.
 With a grunt of effort, Alicia tried yanking her right arm free of its snare, but the grip remained taut.

 "Hello?"

-"Robert!" cried Alicia and let out a sigh of relief she didn't know she was holding.
+"Robert!"
+Alicia cried, letting out a sigh of relief she didn't know she was holding.
 "Oh thank goodness.
 I need you to come to my side of the house.
 Bring some scissors or a knife or something that you can cut with.
 And a flashlight.
 Two flashlights, if you have them.
 Please hurry.
-Please, I promise this is an emergency."
+Please.
+I promise this is an emergency."

 There was a pause.
-"Yeah," came the reply, his concern palpable.
-She could hear the sound of Robert grabbing his keys.
+"Yeah," came the reply, her housemate's growing concern palpable.
+She could hear Robert grabbing his keys.
 "Yeah, I'm coming.
 Are you okay?"

-"I'll be okay if you get here fast," said Alicia, assuring herself more than Robert.
+"I'll be okay if you get here fast," said Alicia, reassuring herself more so than Robert.
 "When you see me, do not come into the bushes.
 Do you understand?"

-Alicia's teeth chattered as she knelt in the freezing cold.
+Alicia's teeth chattered as she knelt in the freezing cold, and she could see her breath in front of her.
 She had expected the unseasonably mild weather of midday to carry into the evening; it very much hadn't.
-Instead, she could see her breath in front of her.
-Her calves began to ache from maintaining a hunched-over position, and her shivers turned to trembling as the cold burrowed into her.
+Her calves began to ache from maintaining a hunched-over position, and she shivered the cold burrowed into her.

 "Holy shit," whispered Robert.